International Midwifery Pre-registration Program (IMPP)

 The International Midwifery Pre-registration Program (IMPP) is a nine-month bridging program.

 It provides internationally educated midwives with the following:

-- knowledge and skills assessment and enhancement
+- Knowledge and skills assessment and enhancement

-- orientation to midwifery practice in Ontario
+- Orientation to midwifery practice in Ontario

-- professional communication training
+- Professional communication training

 - NRP, ESW, and FHSL certification

-- six-month accelerated stream for qualified entrants
+- A six-month accelerated stream for qualified entrants

-- preparation for the mandatory Canadian Midwifery Registration Examination (CMRE)
+- Preparation for the mandatory Canadian Midwifery Registration Examination (CMRE)